undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 8. Current activity alone must not confirm final spin or cycle completion.
 9. A cycle-start event must be emitted no more than once per cycle.
 10. A cycle-finished event must be emitted no more than once per cycle.
+11. Meaningful activity after `final_spin` must not itself cause a return to `running`.
-11. Returning from `final_spin` to `running` must not create a new cycle.
+12. Returning from `final_spin` to `running` on `cycle_continuation_confirmed` must not create a new cycle.
-12. Restoring state after restart must not create duplicate lifecycle events.
+13. Restoring state after restart must not create duplicate lifecycle events.
-13. The `finished` state must not assert that laundry has been removed.
+14. The `finished` state must not assert that laundry has been removed.
-14. Public state values must not be localized.
+15. Public state values must not be localized.

 ## 18. Edge Cases